metablaster/WindowsFirewallRuleset/Readme/DirectoryStructure.md

-# About this document
+# Directory Structure

-Explain directory structure used in repository.\
+Explains directory structure used in repository.\
 Each directory also contains a Readme.md explaining it's purpose.

 ## .vscode